brandonmorrissette/throwbackrequestlive/README.md

     -   Proper modeling for AG Grid ColumnDefs and AG Grid in general
     -   Review DateTimeCellEditor
 -   additionalProps typing in DataManagement

+# Error handling

+-   Want to be able to send errors to toasty from the backed.
+    -   Right now the problem seems to be I am navigating to home before the write_rows put error is received.
+Consider async and awaiting?

 # App UI